 Examples of NPX

-We already discussed React app example, so let’s see a few more examples on the usage of NPX to make it easier for you to understand its use case.
+We already discussed the React app example, so let’s see a few more examples of the usage of NPX to make it easier for you to understand its use case.

 $ npx http-server

-You can force NPX to use the local package and not download them if they are not found using the “
+2. You can force NPX to use the local packages and not download them if they are not found using the “

 $ npx --no-install http-server